In this post, you will learn how to knit two stitches together.

 - You may also see P3tog, which is purling three stitches together for a tight decrease.

-Place your needle into the two stitches that you need to knit together, just as you would if you were going to knit one stitch.
+Place the tip of the right needle into the two stitches that you want to knit together on the left needle, just as you would if you were going to knit the first stitch.

-Knit those two stitches, just the same as you would knit into one stitch.
+Knit those two stitches (the first and second stitch together), just the same as you would complete a normal knit stitch.

 Slide the stitch off the needle – you should just have one loop on your right-hand needle.

 That is it – really easy and you have just completed a decrease.